mbeauv/flash-message-redux/README.md

 # flash-message-redux

-Module defining Redux actions and reducers to to create a Redux entity that stores an application level message.
+Module defining Redux actions and reducers to to store an global application level message.
 This is akin to a toast message or a flash message if you are familiar with Ruby on Rails.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Installing

-media-gallery-redux is an npm module and can be downloaded from the npm registry.
+flash-message-redux is an npm module and can be downloaded from the npm registry.

 Using npm: